Adithya-Jayan/My-Blog-files/Handwriting Recognition Blog/Blog.md

 The set of letters for the seconfd handwriting was created as a single image.
 The set was again segmented into a set of reference characters using the same algorithm as above.
 The set was then labelled and stored.

-The recognized labels of the handwritten letters were matched with the new letters and the letters were concatenated to from the new iamge of new handwriting.
+The recognized labels of the handwritten letters were matched with the new letters and the letters were concatenated to from a new image of new handwriting.